toxicity188/QuestAdder/README.md

 # QuestAdder
 QuestAdder is a plugin that help to make various quest, befautiful npc dialog in your minecraft server!
 Please feel free to ask me if you have a question.
 My discord server is [here](https://discord.gg/rePyFESDbk).

+you need 1.18~1.20 paper or fork of that to run.

 ## Beautiful talking system
 [Example video](https://youtu.be/rZeRAL2zQFM?si=vL7yZyYCnsAS0NTM)